 Hurricanes Holdings, LLC, owns the Carolina Hurricanes and operates PNC Arena.
-Majority owner Peter Karmanos Jr. is joined by 18 minority investor groups in the ownership of the Hurricanes franchise.
+Majority owner Tom Dundon is joined by 14 minority investor groups in the ownership of the Hurricanes franchise.

-The remaining six investment partners have chosen to keep their partnerships private.
+The remaining seven investment partners have chosen to keep their partnerships private.

-Capitol Broadcasting Company, Inc. is a locally-owned communications company which owns WRAL-TV, WRAZ-TV, WRAL-FM, WCMC-FM, WDNC-AM, WCLY-AM, Microspace, CBC New Media Group and Wolfpack Sports Marketing in the Triangle; WJZY-TV and WMYT-TV in Charlotte; WILM-TV and Sunrise Broadcasting in Wilmington, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham.
-Jim Goodmon serves as President and CEO of Capitol Broadcasting.
-Capitol Broadcasting Company owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMCFM), which is the flagship station of the Carolina Hurricanes' radio network.
+James "Jim" F. Goodmon serves as President and CEO of Capitol Broadcasting Company, Inc. (CBC).
+CBC is a diversified communications company which owns and/or operates WRAL-TV, WRAL Digital, WRAZ-TV, WRAZ Digital, WRAL-FM, WRAL-HD2, WCMC-FM, WCMC-HD1, WDNC-AM, WCMC-HD2, WCMC-HD3, WCLY-AM, WCMC-HD4, Microspace, CBC New Media Group and Wolfpack Sports Properties (a joint venture with Learfield) in Raleigh, NC; WILM-TV, WILT-LD and Sunrise Broadcasting in Wilmington, NC; Bull City Hospitality and Bull Durham Beer Co. in Durham, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham, NC, and Rocky Mount Mills in Rocky Mount, NC.
+CBC owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMC-FM), which is the flagship station of the Carolina Hurricanes' radio network.

 Clancy & Theys Construction was founded in Raleigh in 1949 by brothers-in-law E.I.
 Clancy and John Theys.
 Today the company is owned by the late E.I.
 Clancy's family, and is managed by his sons.
 Tim Clancy is president, and his brother Tick is executive vice president.
 Clancy & Theys provides a diverse range of construction and construction management services for public, commercial, industrial, retail and residential clients.
 In addition to its Raleigh headquarters, Clancy & Theys operates offices in Wilmington, Charlotte, Newport News, VA, and Orlando, FL.